 Any profits derived from the sale of oil products must be allocated to a special reserve.
-By end-December 2005, the special reserve amounted to €36.8 million.
-Since the creation of CORES, stocks have never been sold at a price below their average cost, nor have they been released due to disruption or a crisis affecting the supply of oil.
+By Dec.
+31, 2006, the special reserve amounted to €36.8 million.
+Never since the creation of CORES, have stocks been released due to disruption or a crisis affecting the supply of oil, nor at the discretion of the entity, given that it is still far from achieving its 45-day stock goal.

-CORES finances its purchases of oil products largely through borrowed funds.
+CORES finances its purchases of oil products through borrowed funds.